 When you enrol onto your main academic programme, if you have not already paid your full tuition fees, you will need to pay the remaining amount due after your tuition fee pre-payment has been deducted.

 Students paying their remaining fees at enrolment have two options:

-- Option 1: pay the tuition fees in full on the day or within four weeks of enrolment. (if you take option 1 you are eligible for a full fees discount of £500)
+- Option 1: pay the tuition fees in full in advance of or on the day of enrolment.

 Please click here for more information on ways in which you can make a tuition fee payment.

 Tuition fee payment / pre-payment refunds

 Please note the following information relates only to applicants prior to enrolment.
 Once a student enrols, they are subject to university rules and regulations for enrolled students.

 If circumstances beyond your control prevent you from travelling to the UK to study, you fail your English language test or if your visa application is refused for reasons other than maintenance (financial evidence), DMU will be pleased to refund your payment (minus a £50 administration charge).